apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 Currently, Spark supports recomputing the entire stage if there is a failure in reading from the Shuffle Server, helping the job recover and resume its execution.

 ### 5) Quota Management
-When the cluster capacity reaches its limit or a job reaches the user's quota limit, the Coordinator can make the job fallback to the native Spark mode.
-This prevents excessive cluster pressure or the stability of the cluster being affected by a single user's erroneous submission of a large number of jobs.
+When a job reaches the user's quota limit, the Coordinator can make the job fallback to the vanilla Spark mode.
+This prevents from the situation that a single user's erroneous submission of numerous jobs.

 ### 6) Coordinator HA
 Uniffle does not choose solutions like Zookeeper, Etcd, or Raft for high availability (HA) purposes, mainly considering the complexity introduced by these consensus protocol systems.
 For Uniffle, the Coordinator is stateless and does not persist any state.
 All state information is reported by the Shuffle Server through heartbeats, so there is no need to determine which node is the master.
 Deploying multiple Coordinator instances ensures high availability of the service.